playframework/playframework/documentation/manual/javaGuide/main/tests/JavaFunctionalTest.md

 }
 ```

+You can find the complete list of the *test helpers* in the [Helper class API documentation](http://www.playframework.org/documentation/api/2.0.1/java/play/test/Helpers.html).

 ## Testing your controllers

 You can also retrieve an action reference from the reverse router, such as `controllers.routes.ref.Application.index`.
 You can then invoke it: